Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Problem Statement Methodology

+The target of our approach is to forecast long term trajectory up to 12 hours by feeding 3 hours trajectory to the model.
+The tracks of the vessels are usually in days so smaller sequences (sub-tracks) are needed.
 To generate smaller sequences of tracks for the deep learning model, we generate {\it trajectories} that are up to 15 hours long using a sliding window algorithm.
-This algorithm processes 3 new messages at a time, iterating over a track every 30 minutes.
+This algorithm processes 3 new messages simultaneously, iterating over a track every 30 minutes.
 This aims to ensure that the input data is shaped into vectors of equal size, ranging from 1 to 3 hours, by padding any missing values.
 The output vectors always have a size of 12 hours, and no padding is applied to them.
 The deep learning model uses the first 3 hours of the output vector as input, while the remaining 12 hours are observed data used to evaluate the model's prediction.
 We proceed to neural network engineering and training after generating the input features normalized between $[0,1]$.
 Regardless of the feature set we use, we expect the model to generate a pair of normalized coordinates in the range of $[0,1]$ as output, which, when denormalized, should resemble the anticipated output of the vessel trajectory.
-Such models are trained on the same training data that was used to build the probabilistic model, which is now segmented into trajectories.
-The training continues until no improvement is seen on the validation-reserved dataset slice, after which the models are evaluated on the test dataset.
+It is important to mention that probabilistic model is learned with tracks in training dataset whereas deep learning model is trainined over the trajectories (sub-tracks or subsequences).
+The training of deep learning model continues until no improvement is seen on the validation-reserved dataset slice, after which the models are evaluated on the test dataset.
 The training and validation are conducted simultaneously on tankers and cargo vessels.
 However, the final testing is performed separately so that we can account for the individual performance by vessel type.
-We also allow the last element in the training input vector to be present as the first element of the output vector (overlap of 10 minutes) to enhance the continuity of the sequential data.
+We also allow the last element in the training input vector to be present as the first element of the output vector (overlap of 10 minutes).